Teradata/stacki-wiki/Upgrading-to-CentOS-7.3-on-stacki-3.2.md

-You want to play rough?
+How bad do you want to do this?

+The